Inkala/book-catalog/README.md

 ### Additional notes

 The test I am presenting is in the master branch.
-I will continue working on the developer branch on what is there to imporoove for learning purposes, but I will not merge to master after I send this.
+I will continue working on another branch on what is there to imporoove for learning purposes, but I will not merge to master after I send this.